Council Chairman Portfolio Reports

 On behalf of the Multiple District, I sent Christmas greetings to Her Royal Highness and to her Household.

-Following receipt of an invitation from the Duke and Duchess of Edinburgh to a Garden Party at The Palace of Holyroodhouse in July 2023, the Chairman of the Council nominated a member to attend to represent the Multiple District.
+Following receipt of an invitation from the Duke and Duchess of Edinburgh to a Garden Party at The Palace of Holyroodhouse in July 2023, the Chairperson of the Council nominated a member to attend to represent the Multiple District.

-Data Protection Report to Convention 2023
+Data Protection Report to Convention 2024

-MD Data Protection Officer
+Lion Robyn Banks, MD Data Protection Officer

 DISTRICT DATA PROTECTION/DATA COMPLIANCE OFFICERS

 This year I have had much support from the appointed officers in A, CN, N and SC – I should like to publicly show my gratitude to these officers for their work with me in their respective Districts.
 I am the Officer myself for CE, CW and SE as well.
-This is my third year in post.

 PRIVACY NOTICES AND OTHER DOCUMENTATION